Microsoft says early June disruptions to Outlook, cloud platform, were cyberattacks

 “We know some resources were inaccessible for some, but not others.
 This often happens with DDoS of globally distributed systems,” Williams added.
 He said Microsoft's apparent unwillingness to provide an objective measure of customer impact “probably speaks to the magnitude.”

-As for Storm-1359's identity, Williams said he doesn't think Microsoft knows yet.
-That would not be unusual.
+Microsoft dubbed the attackers Storm-1359, using a designator it assigns to groups whose affiliation it has not yet established.
 Cybersecurity sleuthing tends to take time — and even then can be a challenge if the adversary is skilled.

 Edward Amoroso, NYU professor and CEO of TAG Cyber, said the Microsoft incident highlights how DDoS attacks remain “a significant risk that we all just agree to avoid talking about.
 It’s not controversial to call this an unsolved problem.”